Youth Ministry Track

 Theology of the Body: Teaching Catholic Sexuality to Teens

-Gina Bauer is a dynamic presenter to audiences of all ages.
-With nearly 25 years of experience serving the Church as a youth director, religious educator, and speaker, Gina is able to convey Catholic teachings in a compassionate, down-to-earth style that reaches the hearts of listeners, equipping them with practical tools to live holy lives in today’s culture.
-She earned a master’s degree in pastoral theology from the University of Dallas Institute for Religious and Pastoral Studies, as well as a bachelor’s degree in theology from the University of St. Thomas in St. Paul, Minnesota.
-Currently, Gina is the senior high youth director at St. Joseph in West St. Paul.
+Gina Bauer is a dynamic presenter, with 25 years of experience serving the Church as a youth director, religious educator, and speaker.
+Gina is able to convey Catholic teachings in a compassionate, down-to-earth style that reaches the hearts of listeners, equipping them with practical tools to live holy lives in today’s culture.
+She received her undergraduate degree from the University of St. Thomas in St. Paul, Minnesota, and her master’s in theological studies from the University of Dallas Institute for Religious and Pastoral Studies.
+Gina currently works at St. Joseph in West St. Paul.
 She and her husband, Duane, have four children.
-She will be presenting at the St. John Bosco Conference.

-Dr. James Pauley, S.T.L., S.T.D. (cand.) is associate professor of theology and catechetics and has served on the theology faculty at Franciscan University since 2002.
-He received his doctorate in sacred theology from the Liturgical Institute at Mundelein Seminary in 2014.
-His doctoral research was focused on the 20th century history of the renewal of liturgy and catechesis and the proposal of principles for the revitalization of liturgical catechesis.
+Dr. James Pauley, S.T.L., S.T.D. (cand.), is a professor of theology and catechetics at Franciscan University.
+He has just published his first book, Liturgical Catechesis in the 21st Century: A School of Discipleship (LTP Press).
 In 2014, Dr. Pauley was appointed founding editor of The Catechetical Review, Franciscan University’s journal dedicated to the new evangelization.
-Dr. Pauley began working as a parish catechetical leader in 1989 in Phoenix and has served professionally in parish, diocesan, and university catechetical formation for more than 25 years.
-A native of Arizona, James is married to Katrina, and they have three daughters.
-He will be presenting at the St. John Bosco Conference.
+Dr. Pauley began working as a parish catechetical leader in 1989 and has served professionally in parish, diocesan, and university catechetical formation for 28 years.
+He is a frequent speaker in dioceses and parishes nationwide.
+James is married to Katrina, and they are blessed with three daughters.

-Eric J. Westby, PhD, is an assistant professor of theology and catechetics at Franciscan University of Steubenville, Ohio.
+Eric J. Westby, PhD, is an assistant professor of theology and catechetics at Franciscan University of Steubenville.
 He completed his doctoral studies at the Maryvale Institute of Birmingham, England, offering a critique of seminary formation in light of priestly catechetical ministry.
-He holds a Masters of Arts degree in Theology and Christian Ministry from Franciscan University, from where he was the first student to complete the certification in catechetics.
-He has been involved in parish catechetics since 1988.
-He is the founder of ymcentral.com and rciacentral.com.
-More importantly, he is husband to Nikki and father of five beautiful girls.
+He holds a master of arts degree in theology and Christian ministry from Franciscan University, from where he was the first student to complete the certification in catechetics.
+He has been involved in parish catechetics since 1988 and is the founder of ymcentral.com and rciacentral.com.
+More importantly, he is husband to Nikki and father of five girls.

-Dr. Kristin Witte directs the U.S. Catholic Educational Engagement for the United States Conference of Catholic Bishops’ international humanitarian aid organization, Catholic Relief Services.
-Dr. Witte, who strives to encourage fellow disciples to embrace Christ’s healing mission, has served in a variety of ministerial roles including assistant director of Campus Ministry at Loyola University in Maryland, coordinator of Pastoral Care for the Archdiocese of Baltimore, parish youth minister, and religion teacher at a Catholic school in Washington D.C.
-She has earned three master’s degrees, and she completed her doctorate in ministry in 2010 with an emphasis in pastoral counseling from The Catholic University of America.
+Dr. Kristin Witte directs U.S. Catholic Educational and Catechetical Engagement for the USCCB’s official international humanitarian aid organization, Catholic Relief Services.
+Dr. Witte strives to encourage fellow disciples to embrace Christ’s healing mission.
+She has served as a campus minister, coordinator of Pastoral Care for the Archdiocese of Baltimore, parish youth minister, and Catholic school religion teacher.
+She has earned three master’s degrees and completed her doctorate in ministry with an emphasis in pastoral counseling from The Catholic University of America.
 Dr. Witte and her husband, Andy, reside in the Baltimore area with their daughter, Kyra Grace.
-She will be presenting at the St. John Bosco Conference.